• Skip to primary navigation

 FAQs

-It definitely is.
+They definitely are.
 It includes a good mix of protein, carbs and healthy fats.
 You could make it lower in carbs by swapping the rice for Cauliflower Rice, or just serving it on top of shredded lettuce.

 You could also use ground chicken - just fry it and then season it the same way we have the chicken breasts.